 suitable to individuals that continue to have other income

 sources to rely on such as working part-time or income

-from other pensions, such as a final
+from a final

 salary pension.
 As the pension fund remains invested